omerkara/omer-kara-personal/content/certification/_index.md

   show_button_links: true ## Show/Hide the button links on the Research Main Page.
   sidebar:
     title: "Certification"
-    description: 'Here, you can see my technical skills, certifications, and certificates.
-YES, you heard it right!
-Certifications and certificates are not the same, see <a href= "https://www.datacamp.com/blog/certificates-or-certification-which-should-you-choose" target="_blank" rel="noopener">here</a> for more information.'
+    description: 'Here, you can find an overview of my technical skills and the various certifications and certificates I have earned.
+It is worth noting that while these terms may seem interchangeable, there are distinct differences between them.
+For more information on the difference between certifications and certificates, please see <a href= "https://www.datacamp.com/blog/certificates-or-certification-which-should-you-choose" target="_blank" rel="noopener">here</a>.'
     author: Omer Kara
     show_sidebar_adunit: false ## Do not show ad container (formspree).
     text_link_label: "View Certification page" ## Good Options: View Certification page and Subscribe via RSS.